Unstable Cores are the source of instability in chemical reaction networks: The four examples in detail

-We discuss in more detail the examples presented in \textbf{BOX A, B, C, D} of the main text.
-The examples are all non-autocatalytic and they show multistationarity, superlinear growth, or oscillations as a consequence of instability.
-The instability can follow from two distinct features: an unstable-positive feedback (single real-positive eigenvalue) or an unstable-negative feedback (conjugated pairs of positive-real-part eigenvalues).
-An unstable-positive feedback can produce both multistationarity and oscillations, while unstable-negative feedbacks do not trigger multistationarity.
-For the sake of exemplification, we endow the systems with Michaelis--Menten kinetics, which is in particular parameter-rich.
 The ubiquitous mathematical intuition is that the presence of an unstable core allows the detection of an unstable equilibrium for a certain choice of Michaelis--Menten constants.
 The spectral type of instability of the Jacobian at the equilibrium, i.e. one single real unstable eigenvalue vs a complex pair of unstable eigenvalues, suggests multistationarity (superlinear growth) and oscillations respectively.
 Note however that the instability-type of the Jacobian need not be the same as the instability-type of the unstable core generating it.
-In particular, we stress again that an unstable-positive feedback can indeed trigger oscillatory behavior, as it is seen in celebrated autocatalytic examples as the \emph{Oregonator} \cite{SIoregonator}, or more modestly in our example in \ref{SIsubsec:B}.
+In particular, we stress again that an unstable-positive feedback can indeed trigger oscillatory behavior, as it is seen in celebrated autocatalytic examples as the \emph{Oregonator} \cite{oregonator}, or more modestly in our \textbf{EXAMPLE B} in \ref{subsec:B}.
 We further warn the reader that the analysis of the unstable core alone is inconclusive with regard to the global dynamics of the system, for which we resort to standard numerical simulations.